lorentzben/host-microbe-interaction-protein/content/citations/hooperHowHostmicrobialInteractions2002.md

 "90" ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )

-"Microbial densities in the proximal and middle small intestine are relatively low but increase dramatically in the distal small intestine (approximately 108 bacteria/ml of luminal contents) and colon (10u-1012/g) (90)." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )
+<a id="^42e6d0"></a>"Microbial densities in the proximal and middle small intestine are relatively low but increase dramatically in the distal small intestine (approximately 108 bacteria/ml of luminal contents) and colon (10u-1012/g) (90)." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) ) ^42e6d0

 "90" ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )

-"This metabolic entity plays a critical role in nutrition, degrading a number of dietary substances that are oth­ erwise nondigestible (91)." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )
+"This metabolic entity plays a critical role in nutrition, degrading a number of dietary substances that are otherwise nondigestible (91)." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )

 "91" ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )

 "By recruiting a society of resident microbes with metabolic capabilities that allow them to break down these compounds, the host is relieved of the need to evolve such functions." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=2) )

-"However, the microbial ecology of the intestine exhibits an astonishing degree of spatial and temporal complexity, mak­ ing defining normal a daunting task." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=3) )
+"However, the microbial ecology of the intestine exhibits an astonishing degree of spatial and temporal complexity, making defining normal a daunting task." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=3) )

 <i>A neverending problem ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=3)</i> )